Athletics-Ceh dethrones Sweden's Stahl to win world discus title | Sports-Games

 Athletics-Ceh dethrones Sweden's Stahl to win world discus title

+The 206-centimeter (6.76-foot) tall titan waved his hands to hype up the crowd after his final toss and later leaned down so that an official could place the gold around his neck.
+"I knew that I have the ability for the big throw," he told reporters.
+"But this was my first major championship and I had various feelings from the beginning."

+Ceh said he would turn his attention to the European Championships next month, eager to keep up the momentum.
+"I want to be the best," he said.

-Alekna and Gudzius finished with silver and bronze, jogging along the track with their nation's flag waving behind them.
+Alekna and Gudzius finished with silver and bronze, jogging along the track with their nation's flag waving behind them, after producing throws of 69.27 and 67.55, respectively, in the fourth round.
+"I am happy we got two medalists from our country.
+It is amazing and it could not be better," said the 19-year-old Alekna.

+For Gudzius, the third spot on the podium was as sweet as his 2017 world gold, after "difficult years" of injuries and training through the COVID-19 pandemic.
+"For the last three years I had some nasty stuff happening - lots of muscle injuries, torn muscles," he said.
+"I do not care about the result but this medal is amazing."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)